oviniciusfeitosa/php-fwgram/Readme.md

         - [ ] Check if user follows me
 - [x] Unfollow :
     - [x] Filters:
-        - [x] By JSON file with a list of Followed Users
+        - [x] By JSON file with a followed Users
         - [x] By JSON file with a following backup list
         - [ ] Massively (All Users)
 - [ ] Comments :